 - Reputation generally has an impact on resale values.
 So buy a make and model with a good track record for quality and reliability.

-- Being very adventurous when choosing the colour and equipment of your car may cause problems when you’re trying to sell it.
-For example, that pink metallic paint may be quite unique, and you may well be able to live without air conditioning in your car.
-But potential buyers may think quite differently, and use such features to negotiate a cheaper price — or be scared off altogether.
+Being adventurous with your car's colour and add-ons can come back to bite you when you're trying to sell it.
+That pink metallic paint may be your thing, and you may well be able to live without air conditioning, but potential buyers may think quite differently and use these shortcomings to negotiate a cheaper price – or be scared off altogether.

 - Have your car serviced regularly and keep all the service records.
-This provides prospective buyers with a service history and indicates how well the vehicle has been maintained.
+This gives prospective buyers a service history and shows how well the vehicle has been maintained.

-- If possible, garage your car so paint and interior wear due to environmental conditions (such as sun and dirt) is minimised.
+- If possible, keep your car in a garage to minimise paint and interior wear due to environmental conditions (such as sun and dirt).

 - Wash and polish it regularly, and keep it well maintained inside.
-Worn carpet, cigarette burns or tears in the upholstery can give buyers the impression of a generally badly maintained car.
+Worn carpet, cigarette burns or tears in the upholstery can give buyers the impression of a car that's badly maintained.